 In this study tour, INMA will take you behind the scenes of the news media companies leading the world in digital subscriptions in Oslo and Stockholm.
 Learn how the early efforts at culture change have positioned newsrooms as subscriber acquisition, retention, and engagement leaders.
 Learn how Norwegian and Swedish publishers pushed the subscription culture deep into company strategy.
 Learn how they applied new KPIs and plugged the churn gap to augment success in acquisition.
 See first-hand how newsrooms are organised and get a taste of what national and regional news brands are focused on in 2019.
 Why did Scandinavian publishers abandon the meter and embrace a freemium-meter hybrid?
 What are the pros and cons of the hybrid model?
 What are the nuances behind models adopted by publishers in Norway, Sweden, and Finland?
 And why have competitors settled on similar formulas in each country?

-Arrive early in the Norwegian capital (Oslo) and join us for a drink on Sunday night and get a deep-dive briefing and overview on the 3-day Media Subscriptions Study Tour of Scandinavia by INMA's CEO, Earl Wilkinson.
+Arrive early in the Norwegian capital (Oslo) and join us for a drink on Sunday night and get a deep-dive briefing and overview on the three-day Media Subscriptions Study Tour of Scandinavia by INMA's CEO, Earl Wilkinson.

 For many news media organisations, subscription conversion strategies are now entering the realms of emerging technology: machine learning, random forest methodology, pattern recognition, data visualisation, and Artificial Intelligence (AI).
 Schibsted in Norway is one of the early adopters of these technologies.
 They have implemented new systems and technologies to drive their growth and influencing their subscription sales and retention strategies.
 Each company has enjoyed its successes thus far, and theyâ€™re learning a lot along the way.
 Learn how this applies to both the popular news brand VG as well as the quality news brand Aftenposten.